Clomid 《Clomiphene》

 Humblemedicals.com

-Clomid contains the active substance (clomiphene citrate) which belongs to a group of medicine called synthetic ovulation stimulants.
+Clomid contains the active substance (clomiphene citrate), which belongs to a group of medicines called synthetic ovulation stimulants.
 Clomid (clomiphene citrate) is used as a complementary drug for fertility treatment.
-This medication works by stimulating an increase in the amount of hormones that support the growth and release of a mature egg {ovulation}.
+This medication works by stimulating an increase in the amount of hormones that support the growth and release of a mature egg (ovulation).

 How to take clomid